isHarryh/Ark-Models/README-eng.md

 ## Breaking Changes

+- Apr.2025: Starting from version 2.5.04 of Arknights, all operators' building models have undergone changes.
+They no longer use the image size to the power of two, and the image size recorded in the [ATLAS file] does not match the actual size (usually enlarged to 1.5 times).
+As a response, our repo has scaled these images to ensure consistency between ATLAS and image size.
+We also rewrote our repo commit history.
 - Mar.2025: Premultiplied Alpha (PMA) was forcibly enabled for all the model textures.
-- Aug.2024：In CN server, we found that there are very few models whose skeleton files are not in binary format but in JSON format.
+- Aug.2025: In CN server, we found that there are very few models whose skeleton files are not in binary format but in JSON format.
 - Jul.2024: Stopped using the dataset provided by [ArknightsGameData](https://github.com/Kengxxiao/ArknightsGameData) since ArkUnpacker v3.0 has implemented the decoding of such data.
 - Feb.2024: Added dynamic illustrations (skins included) to this repo.
 Changed the dataset file.
-- ~~Jan.2024: Premultiplied Alpha (PMA) should be disabled when rendering the new models due to the update of Arknights v2.1.41.~~
+- Jan.2024: Premultiplied Alpha (PMA) are disabled for the models after version v2.1.41 of Arknights.
 - Apr.2023: Added enemies' battle models to this repo.
 Changed the dataset file.

 ## Copyright Notice